glenn20/zmk-sweep/README.md

   - `LEFT-WORD PGUP PGDN RIGHT-WORD HOME`
   - `LEFT UP DOWN RIGHT END`
   - `UNDO CUT COPY PASTE REDO`
-- Easy to use with mouse on right hand
+- Easy to use along with mouse on right hand
 - Experimented with a lot of layouts for navigation keys
   - initially on right side but works better on left (I am a lefty)
   - initially used arrow keys in _inverted-T_ on SDFC keys